uschen/docker-rpi4-imagebuilder/README.md

 ### Supported:
-## 4Gb of RAM on the 4B
+## 4Gb of RAM on the 4B (booting directly with a linux kernel saved as kernel8.img on the boot partition.)
-## Booting with u-boot just like a normal ubuntu image
+## Booting with u-boot just like a normal ubuntu image (though this currently limits you to seeing 1Gb of memory.)

 Note that u-boot in the ubuntu package [u-boot-rpi](https://packages.ubuntu.com/eoan/u-boot-rpi) doesn't yet support the RPI.
 This u-boot has been compiled from @agherzan's WIP u-boot [fork here](https://github.com/agherzan/u-boot/tree/ag/rpi4).